NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 ``IsSharedSystem`` will default to false if not provided.

 If the mechanical ventilation is a shared system (i.e., serving multiple dwelling units), it should be described using ``IsSharedSystem='true'``.
-In this case, ``TestedFlowRate`` or ``RatedFlowRate`` and ``FanPower`` must be specified with ``scope`` attributes in order to distinguish data provided at different levels ("multiple units" and "single unit").
+In this case, ``TestedFlowRate`` or ``RatedFlowRate`` and ``FanPower`` specified are assumed to be information at system level.
-Flow rates are required at both levels while fan power is required at either level as it can be scaled to the other one.
+Flow rates are required at both system level and in-unit level, in order to specify the in-unit flow rate, please use ``extension/InUnitFlowRate``.
-One of the elements ``FractionOutdoorAir`` and ``FractionRecirculation`` are also needed for shared systems, where the values are the percentages of outdoor air and recirculation air in total supply air.
+``FractionRecirculation`` is also needed for shared systems, where the values are the percentages of recirculation air in total supply air.
 In addition, it is also available to describe preconditioning heating/cooling systems for shared systems with ``extension/PreconditioningHeating`` and ``extension/PreconditioningCooling``.
-To describe a preconditioning system, eg. a preconditioning heating system, the ``extension/PreconditioningHeating/Fuel``, ``extension/PreconditioningHeating/AnnualHeatingEfficiency[Units="COP"]/Value``, and ``extension/PreconditioningHeating/HeatingCapacity[@scope="multiple units" or @scope="single unit"]`` are required.
+To describe a preconditioning system, eg. a preconditioning heating system, the ``extension/PreconditioningHeating/Fuel`` and ``extension/PreconditioningHeating/AnnualHeatingEfficiency[Units="COP"]/Value`` are required, assuming capacity is large enough to precondition the ventilation air.
 The same rule applies to preconditioning cooling system.